-For more than ten years, I have been exploring identity: its intangibility (which we paradoxically attempt to represent) in its links with memory, the figure of the Other and its definition, and the thinking process involved with the act of “seeing.”
-My field of research is rooted in the 19th century and extends to the 21st century, from Alphonse Bertillon (inventor of anthropometric identification) to artificial intelligence.
-I anchor my work in photography, for me both a tool and an object to question, which leads me to develop experiments, systems, and produce other shapes, videos, sculptures, installations, sound pieces, editions, etc
+For more than 15 years, I have been exploring identity: its intangibility (which we paradoxically attempt to represent) in its links with memory, the figure of the Other and its definition, and the thinking process involved with the act of “seeing.”
+My field of research is rooted in the 19th century and extends to the 21st century, from spirit photography to artificial intelligence.
+I anchor my work in photography, for me both a tool and an object to question, which leads me to develop experiments, systems, and produce other shapes, videos, sculptures, installations, sound pieces, editions, etc.

 While At Headlands